lmurphy13/lmurphy13/README.md

 ### I am a graduate student and software engineer from Chicago.

-- 🎓 I am a recent graduate of Marquette University.
+- 🎓 I am a graduate of Marquette University.
 In May 2021, I received my bachelor's degree in Computer Science with a minor in Spanish.

 - 📚 I am a graduate student at Marquette University in the M.S., Computing program with a specialization in Information Assurance & Cyber Defense.
 My area of research is compiler construction.